wilsonte-umich/mdi-suite-template/shiny/apps/README.md

 {% include table-of-contents.md %}

-## Individual app folder contents
+## Individual app files

-Each folder in **.../shiny/apps** has files that define the specific behavior of a single app (i.e., one
-Shiny data analysis interface).
+Each folder in **.../shiny/apps** has files that define the behavior of a single app (i.e., one Shiny data analysis interface).

 At the root level of the app, these files include: